 Target gets into bed with Casper Mattress

-Target this week announced a partnership with online mattress upstart Casper, where starting June 18 Casper accessories will be for sale in more than 1,200 stores.
+Target has announced a partnership with online mattress upstart Casper, where starting June 18 Casper accessories will be for sale in more than 1,200 stores.
 The company's signature mattress will be available on Target.com only.
 Larger items like mattresses and a lounger will be on display for customers to see and try before they order online, according to a company press release.

 For once pure-play Casper, the tie-up continues its move into brick-and-mortar sales, which have included plans for its own stores, pop-ups and a partnership with furniture retailer West Elm.

 Three-year-old Casper, like rivals Lessa, Yogabed and Tuft & Needle, has disrupted the mattress industry by scaling back the profusion of mattress types, qualities, prices and sellers to offer a lean list of equally priced mattresses.

 They're grabbing a growing amount of the $14.2 billion retail mattress industry, which for years has taken the opposite tack — providing consumers with a hodgepodge of mattress types and price points that make comparison shopping between mattress stores and department stores nearly impossible.
 Tempur Sealy and Serta Simmons made 70% of bedding wholesale shipments in 2014, when half of the industry’s revenue growth came from price increases.